dies/better-editor/README.md

-# Smart Note Editor
+# NotAIs

-> AI-powered two-panel note-taking app with real-time intelligent assistance
+> AI-powered note editor with real-time intelligent assistance

+**NotAIs** (pronounced "Notes") - A minimalist two-panel note editor that makes your writing smarter.

 A minimalist note editor that makes you smarter.
 Write in the left panel, see AI magic in the right panel - markdown preview, text polishing, math solving, and instant answers to your questions.